Sandile321/HTML-CSS/README.md

 Accessibility and SEO: HTML provides features such as alt attributes for images, semantic markup for improved accessibility, and structured data elements for search engine optimization (SEO), ensuring that web content is accessible and discoverable by both humans and search engines.

+<h1>HTML Navigation and Linking</h1>

+<P>When we want to create a link, we use the A element, which stands for anchor.
+To do this, we need to add an href attribute with a URL enclosed in quotes.
+This URL is where the link will take us.
+The term href stands for Hypertext Reference, a nerdy phrase from the past.
+Between the opening and closing A tags, we can place text or images, or both, to make them clickable.
+For example, we can turn the phrase "this is a link" into an actual link that takes us to example.com when clicked.<p/>